process ∙ Methods

 After capturing as much as they could by going through the flows online, the team soon hit a major blocker.
 It’s impossible to complete a cash payment in Indonesia if you’re sitting at your desk in Europe, which meant they could only see part of the user experience.

 So the team took their work a step further.
 They went on a research trip to Indonesia to watch real people use our payment flows.
 Because they’d already gone deep into the problem space, they knew what questions to ask while in the field.
-They were already tuned in to observe the payments culture and behaviors, and get the most out of their trip.
+They were already tuned in to observe the payment culture and behaviors and get the most out of their trip.

 In Jakarta, the team experienced life as locals.
 They talked to shop owners and tagged along with people who were going to pay their utility bills in cash.
 They learned that what we view as a strange, difficult process for paying for Premium is seen as normal and expected in the eyes of our customers in Indonesia.